 BA2, BA3, MA/MSc and RMA/RMSc students are required to register for all lectures and tutorials well in time.

 The Administration Office registers all students for their exams, students are not required to do this in uSis.

 Exchange and Study Abroad students, please see the Prospective students website for information on how to apply.

 All information (costs, registration, entry requirements, etc.) for those who are interested in taking this course as a Contractstudent is on the Contractonderwijs Archeologie webpage (in Dutch).

 For more information about this course, please contact prof. dr. P.M.M.G.
 (Peter) Akkermans.

-Compulsory attendance during tutorials.
-Upon missing more than one tutorial, you will be excluded from the exam.
+Compulsory attendance during lectures.
+Upon missing more than one lecture, you will be excluded from the exam.